Certain aspects of the Abbeycare programme may be altered as a result of COVID-19, to ensure client safety and comfort.

 - Give new residents a start date and time for entering one of Abbeycare’s rehab units and beginning detox

 On admission the resident will need to self-isolate.
 This is to ensure a late presentation of symptoms are contained in safety.
 Residents will still receive 24-hour care during this period and their detox medication and meals will be delivered to their room.

 If the resident has no Covid-19 presenting symptoms, then they will join the rest of the residents to begin a therapeutic programme.

 These two stages will be followed:

-Stage 1 – 14 Days Isolation (all care delivered in residents’ room)
+Stage 1 – 7 to 10 Days Isolation (all care delivered in residents’ room)

 Stage 2 - Thereafter – integration into Therapeutic Programme